OfficeDev/O365-ActivityFeed-AzureFunction/README.md

 # Query the data using the SQL interface in Cosmos DB

+You should see the COSMOS DB being populated with Records.
+You can use your own custom solution to query the data as needed.
+You can also download all the records to your own custom solution. https://docs.microsoft.com/en-us/azure/cosmos-db/

 Here are a few sample queries to get you started.

 If you want more information about a user